Brighton Center History

 In 2003, a new Family Center was constructed in the West End of Newport and the Administrative staff moved to the 8th & Central location.
 The Brighton Recovery Center for Women was developed in 2008 and Financial Services became its own department in 2010.

-Retired Executive Director, Bob Brewster reflects “We have moved far beyond just meeting basic emergency needs to expansion of childcare, education, health care, and programs to ensure and affordable housing for low-income people.
+Retired Executive Director Bob Brewster reflects, “We have moved far beyond just meeting basic emergency needs to expansion of childcare, education, health care, and programs to ensure and affordable housing for low-income people.
 We continue to carry out our mission as the leader in meeting the needs of our Northern Kentucky community by providing services to residents in all eight counties.
 We will respond to the needs of the poor and, at the same time, continue our goal of helping people become self-sufficient.”
-Bob retired in July, 2011 and the Board promoted Tammy Weidinger to be the Center’s second President & CEO.
+Brewster retired in July, 2011, and the Board promoted Tammy Weidinger to be the Center’s second President & CEO.

 Brighton Center played a key safety net role in the Great Recession that occurred from 2009-2012.
 With significant increase in demand for services in emergency assistance, workforce development, and foreclosure prevention, many services had to be reorganized to help families weather the crisis.
 In 2019, we continue to partner with families to recover from this difficult economic time in our history.

 Today in Newport, Brighton Center, Inc. operates the administrative offices and various other programs in the former West End Building at 8th & Central, the Family Center at 8th & Ann, the Center for Employment Training at 6th & Washington, the Early Childhood Education and Parenting Center at 7th & Park, the Two River Senior Housing complex on Brighton Street, Newport Commons on Ann St and Roberts St., and the Saratoga Phase 1 & 2 Senior Housing complex on Saratoga Street.
 Locations in Covington include Homeward Bound Shelter, Independent Living Program and the Austinburg Senior Housing complex.
 Kentucky Career Centers located in Covington, Florence, Williamstown, and Carrollton.
 In Boone Co., the Brighton Recovery Center for Women operates on Weaver Road and Early Childhood Education and Financial Wellness are provided on Shelby St.